trackpac-ltd/docs.trackpac.io/docs/device-guides/sensecap-t1000.md

 If you purchased a Trackpac enabled T1000, you will be able to add the device via QR code. otherwise you can either add the keys manually, or self host and forward us the devices data.

-\*\* if you purchased your T1000 directly or via kickstarter, we will need to generate new keys for your T1000 and set them.
-Get in touch for help.
+**If you purchased your T1000 directly or via kickstarter, we will need to generate new keys for your T1000 and set them.
+Get in touch for help.**

 **Click Add Device'**: Go to the "Devices" tab and click on + Icon top right.